-Unlike neighbouring holiday resorts, Dalyan is a largely undeveloped, tranquil village offering a significant number of natural and historical attractions, as well as classic Turkish friendliness and hospitality.
-Due to the fact that nearby Iztuzu beach is one of the world's few remaining breeding grounds for Loggerhead (Caretta Caretta) turtles, an effort has been made to conserve the area's astounding natural beauty.
+Unlike neighbouring holiday resorts, Dalyan is a largely undeveloped and tranquil village offering a significant number of natural and historical attractions.
+Due to the fact that nearby Iztuzu beach is one of the world's few remaining breeding grounds for loggerhead turtles, an effort has been made to conserve the area's astounding natural beauty.

 Nearby thermal springs at Sultaniye, and the Dalyan mud baths are also not to be missed and make for an out of the ordinary holiday experience.
 The surrounding wetlands are a haven for a variety of wildlife and birds, and the town is offset by a backdrop of pine-covered mountains and lush fields, making Dalyan a perfect destination for nature-lovers.

-The Dalyan local market on Saturdays provides an excellent way to pick up bargains while on holiday; as with anywhere in Turkey, haggling is key and there are unbelievable deals to be had.
-There are several small shops, including local arts and crafts and carpet dealers, and there is also the usual range of very cheap, but fake, designer goods.
+The Dalyan local market on Saturdays provides an excellent way to pick up bargains while on holiday.
+As with anywhere in Turkey, haggling is key and there are unbelievable deals to be had.
+There are several small shops, including local arts, crafts, and carpet dealers, and there is also the usual range of very cheap but fake designer goods.
 There are also several mini supermarkets.

 There are a number of restaurants catering for a range of tastes in Dalyan, including several that offer tasty traditional Turkish dishes.
 Unlike many resorts, this is not the place to look for British style food or McDonalds.
 Paradise Restaurant is the best place to go for fish and chips, though.
-Some favourites include Ali Baba's, La Perla and Simarik café (formally Mulberry).
+Some favourites include Ali Baba's, La Perla, and Simarik cafe.
 Riverside Restaurant has beautiful views of Caunos.

-Dalyan is not the place to come on holiday for a buzzing nightlife, but there are several bars and a few clubs (including Sweet Sixteen and Zilli), and many establishments have regular Turkish nights offering up a more traditional experience of belly dancing, traditional music and special food.
+Dalyan is not the place to come on holiday for a buzzing nightlife, but there are several bars and a few clubs and many establishments have regular Turkish nights offering up a more traditional experience of belly dancing, traditional music, and special food.

 There is plenty to see and do on holiday in Dalyan.
-Boat trips are immensely popular, as are jeep safaris, mountain biking, sea kayaking, paragliding, fishing, snorkelling and more.
-A definite holiday must is a microlight flight over the spectacular Dalyan Delta, providing incredible views and possible turtle spotting on the golden sands of Iztuzu beach, home to the rare Caretta Caretta or loggerhead turtle.
+Boat trips are immensely popular, as are jeep safaris, mountain biking, sea kayaking, paragliding, fishing, snorkelling, and more.
+A definite holiday must is a microlight flight over the spectacular Dalyan Delta, providing incredible views and possible turtle spotting on the golden sands of Iztuzu Beach, home to the rare loggerhead turtle.
 Wildlife enthusiasts will also enjoy the fantastic bird-watching opportunities.

 For those looking for more action while on holiday in Dalyan, there are regular dolmus trips to neighbouring resorts and towns such as Marmaris.
-Beach BBQs are also a favourite (they can usually be booked through a tour operator or hotel).
+Beach BBQs are also a favourite and can usually be booked through a tour operator or hotel.

 Dalyan can be a bit more expensive than neighbouring holiday resorts and as it is a more family orientated resort, party animals looking for late nights and pumping clubs should be head elsewhere.
 Mosquitoes can be a problem.